leuti/udacity_api_proj/README.md

 This repo contains a basic Node and Express app to get you started in constructing an API.

-Run the command "npm install" to install all required packages.

 ## Required Technologies

 This application makes use of the following libraries: